The-Animonculory/DogeCraft/GUIDE.md

 * [Decorative Blocks](https://www.curseforge.com/minecraft/mc-mods/decorative-blocks) - A small mod that adds several new decorative blocks.
 * [Decorative Winter](https://www.curseforge.com/minecraft/mc-mods/decorative-winter) - This mod adds several winter themed decorative blocks, some of them based on the Decorative Blocks mod.
 * [Exline's Furniture](https://www.curseforge.com/minecraft/mc-mods/exlines-furniture) - Do you need more decorations for your empty house?
 This mod has everything you need to make your home cozy!
+* [Market Crates](https://www.curseforge.com/minecraft/mc-mods/market-crates) - Yes you heard it!
+Some crates to spice up your towns, markets, fishing docs, you name it! - Available in all different wood types - Shows their inventory contents - You can stack them - You can put a stick under it to give the crate an incline.
+* [Macaw's Fences and Walls](https://www.curseforge.com/minecraft/mc-mods/macaws-fences-and-walls) - We all know Minecraft could use more styled fences, walls and gates.
+Well I guess I've got good news for you!
+This mod adds new vanila styled fences, walls and gates.

 ## Food and Farming
 * [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-fabric) - Farmer's Delight is a mod that gently expands upon farming and cooking in Minecraft.
 Using a collection of rustic tools and workstations, you can improve the foundation of your farm plots, prepare a myriad of hearty meals and snacks, and even gear up a bit better for adventure!